sharetribe/flex-docs/src/docs/ftw-configuration/configuration-in-ftw-x/index.md

 The
 [configListing.js](https://github.com/sharetribe/web-template/blob/main/src/config/configListing.js)
-file also contains an array of listing type and their associated transaction process configurations.
+file contains an array of listing type and their associated transaction process configurations.
+Listing types contain information on the transaction process the listing uses and what unit of time is used to book the listing (e.g. daily or hourly).
+When creating a listing, the user can select the listing type from a dropdown based on the listing types defined in the configuration files.
+The listing type and transaction process alias are stored in the public data of the listing.
 Listing types can also be used to define whether listings of the type should show available stock.

 You can use this configuration to enable different listing types, either using the same transaction processes or different ones.
 Each listing